-- ▶ Obviously, the omitted transactions will be lost.
+- Obviously, the omitted transactions will be lost.
 Presumably that is unavoidable or intentional. - Less obviously, it may be impossible to reverse your action later and restore the omitted logs.
 Operations after the first commitRestore create a time fork in the repository, and attempting to reverse the course later results in inconsistent data and object audit errors.
 For a detailed example illustrating this, see the following discussion on Fork-in-Time Scenario.

-If there is any chance that you may want to restore from the omitted transaction logs later, prior to restore archive the repository backup and all transaction logs required for complete restore to a separate location.
+If there is any chance that you may want to restore from the full set of transaction logs later, you should archive everything before restoring the subset.
+Archive the repository backup and all transaction logs required for complete restore, to a separate location.
 The transaction logs should not be on any directory listed in STN_TRAN_LOG_DIRECTORIES.

 Later, if you wish to perform a second restore, you can repeat the entire restore process, including restoring any omitted transaction logs.

-Since any new work done in the partially restored system constitutes a "Fork-in-Time", the work done after the partially restored system's commitRestore cannot be restored to this second restored system.
+However, you will only be able to restore to the point in which the final transaction log of the archived set was completed.
+Any new work done in the partially restored system constitutes a "Fork-in-Time", so the transaction logs written after the partially restored system's commitRestore cannot be restored to this second restored system.
 That work will be lost.